FLCAC-admin/FLCAC-docs/docs/glossary.md

 functional unit
 : The reference unit of a {term}`product system` within LCA.
 Results are run and compared on the {term}`functional unit`.
 [ISO 14040](https://www.iso.org/standard/37456.html)

+generation mix
+: The mix of electricity sources physically produced within a region.
+Due to trade of electricity across regions, the generation mix may not reflect the {term}`consumption mix`.

 [International Organization for Standardization](https://iso.org) : An [independent, non-governmental body](www.iso.org/structure.html) with members from national standards boards that develops standard procedures for technical processes, such as life cycle assessment.